fluxionary/minetest-canonical_name/README.md

 # canonical_name

-get the proper capitalization of a player's name
+api to get the proper capitalization of a name